ErikFontanel/portfolio/src/work/nike/nike.md

 For major Nike moments such as the Nike Well Festival and the Centre Pompidou takeover during the Paris 2024 Olympics, I designed dedicated event pages integrated with the new Community Experiences Platform.
 These pages showcased event details, schedules, and ticket registration.
 This new capabilty empowers Nike Marketing teams to create custom event experiences in-house, eliminating the need to hire external agencies for bespoke development.

 {% gallery {
-  css: 'full-width',
+  css: 'full-width grid:scroll',
-  caption: "Various UI elements designed for the Nike Well Festival" } %}
+  caption: "Various UI elements designed for Nike Well Festival" } %}

 {% image 'nike-wf1.png', 'Nike Well Festival', 'full' %}